Skip to main content

 Park History

-Alto Cariri State Park was created by Minas Gerais state decree in June 2008 to protect one of the last significant remnants of Atlantic Forest in the upper Jequitinhonha region.
-Its establishment was motivated by the exceptional biodiversity of the area, the presence of endangered endemic species (notably the northern muriqui), and the need to strengthen Atlantic Forest conservation in a biome that has lost more than 85 percent of its original extent.
-The park forms part of the Cariri mosaic of protected areas, which also includes federal and state conservation units and private reserves (RPPNs).
-Management is handled by the Instituto Estadual de Florestas (IEF) of Minas Gerais, and the park has become an important site for research, monitoring, and community-based conservation initiatives.
+Alto Cariri State Park was created on 18 February 2008 by State Decree No. 44,726 to protect one of the last significant remnants of Atlantic Forest in the upper Jequitinhonha region.
+[1] Its establishment was motivated by the exceptional biodiversity of the area, the presence of endangered endemic species — notably the northern muriqui, the Americas' largest monkey — and the need to strengthen Atlantic Forest conservation in a biome that has lost more than 85 percent of its original extent.
+The park forms part of a conservation complex that also includes the Mata dos Muriquis Wildlife Refuge and, across the border, the Alto Cariri National Park in Bahia.
+Management is handled by the Instituto Estadual de Florestas (IEF) of Minas Gerais with headquarters in Teófilo Otoni, and the park has become an important site for research, monitoring, and community-based conservation initiatives.

 Major Trails And Attractions

 The park's main attractions include its pristine Atlantic Forest, scenic mountain landscapes, clear streams, small waterfalls, and opportunities to observe rare wildlife such as the northern muriqui in its natural habitat.
-Hiking trails lead through primary and secondary forest, offering opportunities for birdwatching, botanical study, and wildlife photography.
+[1] Hiking trails lead through primary and secondary forest, offering opportunities for birdwatching, botanical study, and wildlife photography.
 Researchers frequently visit the park to study its endemic flora and fauna, and guided tours are sometimes arranged through local NGOs and conservation organizations.
-The surrounding Vale do Jequitinhonha region offers cultural attractions including traditional ceramics, music, and crafts, and nearby protected areas such as the RPPN Mata do Sossego complement visits to Alto Cariri with additional forest experiences and primate-watching opportunities.
+The surrounding Vale do Jequitinhonha region offers cultural attractions including traditional ceramics, music, and crafts.

 Visitor Facilities And Travel

 Access to the park is challenging due to its remote location in far northeastern Minas Gerais.
 Visitors typically travel via the municipalities of Santa Maria do Salto or Salto da Divisa, which are reached by unpaved and paved roads from larger regional centers such as Teófilo Otoni or Almenara.
-The nearest commercial airports are in Teófilo Otoni, Vitória da Conquista, or Belo Horizonte, all several hours away by road.
-Infrastructure within the park is limited, with basic trails and no formal visitor center; most visits require advance coordination with IEF, local guides, or partner NGOs.
+[1] Infrastructure within the park is limited, with basic trails and no formal visitor center; most visits require advance coordination with IEF (regional office: URFBio Nordeste, Teófilo Otoni), local guides, or partner NGOs.
 Accommodations are available in nearby small towns.
-The dry season (May-September) offers the best conditions for access and hiking, and visitors should prepare for rustic conditions.
+The dry season (May–September) offers the best conditions for access and hiking, and visitors should prepare for rustic conditions.

 Conservation And Sustainability

 Alto Cariri State Park plays a crucial role in Atlantic Forest conservation, protecting endangered species and habitats within one of the world's most threatened biodiversity hotspots.
 Key conservation challenges include illegal logging, hunting, forest fires, encroachment by cattle ranching and eucalyptus plantations, and the ongoing fragmentation of the surrounding landscape.
-Efforts by IEF, Muriqui Institute of Biodiversity (MIB), Conservation International, and other partners focus on species monitoring (especially of the northern muriqui), anti-poaching, habitat restoration, environmental education, and community engagement.
-The park's inclusion in the Cariri mosaic of protected areas strengthens regional connectivity, and ongoing restoration and reforestation projects aim to reconnect forest fragments across the heavily deforested Jequitinhonha Valley, improving long-term prospects for biodiversity conservation.
+[1] Efforts by IEF, the Muriqui Institute of Biodiversity (MIB), Conservation International, and other partners focus on species monitoring — especially of the critically endangered northern muriqui — anti-poaching, habitat restoration, environmental education, and community engagement.
+The park's inclusion alongside the Mata dos Muriquis Wildlife Refuge and Alto Cariri National Park (Bahia) strengthens regional connectivity and ongoing restoration projects aim to reconnect forest fragments across the heavily deforested Jequitinhonha Valley.

 Visitor Ratings